Jennifer Lartey

 Jennifer Lartey is a Ghanaian lawyer and diplomat.
 She is Ghana's first Ambassador Plenipotentiary and Extraordinary to the Kingdom of Norway.

 Early life and education

-Jennifer Lartey is a graduate of the prestigious University of Ghana.
+Jennifer Lartey is a graduate of the University of Ghana.
 Prior to her tertiary education, she attended Mfanstiman Girls Secondary School where she completed her senior high school education.
 She also holds a Master’s Degree in Business Administration (MBA) from the University of Ghana and an LLB from the University of London.

 Ambassadorial appointment

 In February 2019, President Nana Akuffo-Addo named Jennifer Lartey as Ghana's first Ambassador to Norway.
 She was one of two distinguished Ghanaians who were named to head different diplomatic Ghanaian mission in the world.

 Personal life

 Jennifer Lartey is married to Steve Lartey, a Ghanaian businessman who was previously an executive at one of Ghana's first financial firms.
 Together, they have three children.
 She also has a grandson.